What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 Do premiums from Senior’s Choice, Cover Direct, or SLI increase over time?

-Yes, these policies often use annually renewable term structures, meaning premiums rise each year as you age.
+Many of these policies are priced so premiums increase over time, often annually, based on age, meaning premiums rise each year as you age.
 While initial rates may seem low, they can become significantly more expensive over time.

 Can I switch from one of these providers to a better option?